antronerds/r2-tutorials/docs/Multiple_Datasets.md

 The plotted graphs for "MYCN" clearly show a high expression level specifically in the Neuroblastoma data sets compared to Normal Tissue and other Tumor datasets.
-At the bottom of the page it"s possible to adapt dataset coloring, change the order and split datasets in tracks directly.
+At the bottom of the page it's possible to adapt dataset coloring, change the order and split datasets in tracks directly.